This creamy broccoli soup is easy to make from scratch with simple ingredients and in just 30 minutes.

 Vegetable broth

-We cook the vegetables in vegetable broth.
-You can pick a reduced sodium one or a regular one, but in this case, add less salt to the soup.
+Cook the vegetables in vegetable broth.
+You can choose a reduced-sodium or regular broth, but in this case, add less salt to the soup.

 Salt and pepper

-In the meantime, peel the potato and cut it into 1/2 inch (1.3 cm) cubes.
-Next, chop the broccoli into equally sized pieces, including the stem and leaves.
+In the meantime, rinse and chop the broccoli into pieces, including the stem and leaves.

-Add chopped broccoli, diced potatoes, fresh thyme leaves, salt, and black pepper to the pot.
+Add chopped broccoli, white beans, thyme, salt, and black pepper to the pot.

 Cook the veggies on medium heat for two minutes.
 Stir often.

-Add the vegetable broth and simmer for 20 to 30 minutes, or until the potatoes and the broccoli are fork tender.
+Add the vegetable broth and simmer for 20 to 30 minutes, or until the broccoli is fork tender.
 Stir occasionally.

-Tip: to speed up cooking you can cover the pot with a lid, however, remember to stir occasionally.
+Tip: To speed up cooking, cover the pot with a lid; however, remember to stir occasionally.

 Serving suggestions